RoodrigoReyes/MLB-2020-Stats-Web-Scraper/README.md

 |Slugging Percentage (SLG) |The rate od total bases per at bat.
 (1B+2Bx2+3Bx3+HRx4)/AB|
 |On-Base Plus Slugging (OPS) |The sum of on-base percentage and slugging percentage.
 (OBP+SLG)|

+## Cleaning the data
-The data was cleaned, correcting the 'PLAYER' column in order to get the name and surname of each player.
-Then, from the same column 'PLAYER', the position of each player was obtained.
+The data was cleaned, correcting the 'PLAYER' column in order to get the name and surname of each player.<br />Then, from the same column 'PLAYER', the position of each player was obtained.